 Technological support at home if you have a disability

-The Disability Information Bureau helps disabled people find ways to adapt their computer and make it easier to use.
+- The Disability Information Bureau helps disabled people find ways to adapt their computer and make it easier to use.
 It offers individual assessments that help identify computer equipment and adaptations tailored to your needs, and they can also advise you on where to buy it.
-Examples of adaptive computer technology include keyboards with keys four times larger than a standard keyboard, which can help those with visual impairments, or anyone who requires larger surface areas, to be able to touch the keys.
+Examples of adaptive computer technology include keyboards with keys four times larger than standard, which can help those with visual impairments or anyone who requires larger surface areas to be able to touch the keys.
 If you’re interested in this service, you can find out how to book an assessment here.

-Get Online At Home provides refurbished desktop, laptop, and tablet internet-ready computers at a lower price.
+- Get Online At Home provides refurbished desktop, laptop, and tablet internet-ready computers at a lower price.
 If you have a disability, you’re likely to be eligible for this service.
-Computers are sent with a set-up package, and with resources you can rely on for ongoing support.
-You can find more information about what you’ll be able to do with your computer here, and about what you’ll receive and how to make an order here.
+Computers are sent with a set-up package and resources you can rely on for ongoing support.
+You can find more information about what you’ll be able to do with your computer here, and what you’ll receive and how to make an order here.

-UK charity AbilityNet works to ensure that individuals of all abilities can access technological devices to achieve their goals.
-AbilityNet has worked hard to make sure their services are still available throughout the pandemic, and the majority are now available online.
+- UK charity AbilityNet works to ensure that individuals of all abilities can access technological devices to achieve their goals.
+AbilityNet has worked hard to make sure their services are still available throughout the pandemic and the majority of them are now available online.

 How to get support at work if you have a disability